-Time spent on paid trade union activities as a 0 percentage of total paid facility time hours calculated as: (total bours spent on poid trade union potivities but (total hours spent on paid trade union activities by relevant union officials during the relevant period ÷ total paid facility time hours) x 100
+Time spent on paid trade u percentage of total paid calculated as: (total hours spent on paid trad relevant union officials during total paid facility time hours) x relevant period ÷

 Related parties and other connected charities and organisations

 The Trust continues to work with the feeder primary and special schools in the local area that are not part of the formal governance arrangement.
 This allows the schools to plan collaborative learning opportunities and transition activities for all the children and young people in the learning community.